 When persistent CAPs occur within urbanized basins (and increasingly in rural areas as well) the emissions from vehicles, home heating, and industrial sources accumulate within the stagnant air and can lead to hazardous air quality (Reddy et al. 1995; Pataki et al. 2005, 2006; Malek et al. 2006; Silcox et al. 2011).
 Dense fog, low clouds, and light precipitation may also occur and can adversely impact air and ground transportation.
 In fact, a recent plane crash near Ogden, UT was attributed to dense fog during a CAP (Deseret News, 6 December 2010)

-While the general conditions favoring CAP formation are well documented (Wolyn and McKee 1989; Zhong et al. 2001), the exact mechanisms governing the their evolution are not well-known and remain poorly resolved in forecast models (Reeves and Stensrud 2009; Reeves et al. 2011).
+While the general conditions favoring CAP formation are well documented (Wolyn and McKee 1989; Zhong et al. 2001), the exact mechanisms governing their evolution are not well-known and remain poorly resolved in forecast models (Reeves and Stensrud 2009; Reeves et al. 2011).
 Even relatively small model errors in CAP evolution can have large impacts on temperature and air-quality forecasts.
 As an example, a model forecast in which the initialized CAP is inadequately resolved may prematurely indicate the complete removal of the CAP during the passage of a weak storm, whereas the CAP may actually persist for many more days until a more substantive storm arrives.
 Such erroneous forecast projections can affect steps taken to mitigate health and environmental impacts during persistent CAPs (e.g., limiting outdoor activity, encouraging reduced driving, or curtailing industrial emissions).
 One source of forecast error may be model parameterizations of sub-grid scale turbulent mixing, which are known to perform poorly in strongly stable environments (Fernando and Weil 2010; Baklanov et al. 2011; Baker et al. 2011).

 Given the growing demand for improved forecasts of persistent CAPs in urban basins, there remains a need for new observational and modeling investigations capable of resolving the multi-scale nature of persistent CAPs.
 To address this need, a three-year investigation supported by the National Science Foundation is currently underway by scientists at the University of Utah and Michigan State University.
 The goals of this study are: 1) To identify and observe the meteorological processes that lead to the formation, maintenance, and breakup of persistent CAPs, 2) to determine the consequences of these processes on air pollution transport and diffusion in urban basins, and 3) to assess how meteorological models can be improved to provide more accurate simulations of long- lived CAPs.
 The Persistent Cold-Air Pool Study (PCAPS), which is the field portion of the three-year investigation, was conducted from 1 December 2010 to 7 February 2011 in Utah’s Salt Lake Valley to gain unprecedented observations of persistent CAP evolution.
 The remainder of this paper describes the PCAPS field campaign and initial research findings.